Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime: Experiments

-The purpose of our experiments is to show that our method gives nontrivial bounds on the test error for real-world data, while correctly bounding the test error on impossible data, where the same algorithm also achieves a small training error.
-For this demonstration, we use binary classification tasks.
-The real-world data are either the MNIST dataset, subdivided into the two classes of characters 0-4 and 5-9, or the CIFAR-10 dataset to distinguish between animals and vehicles.
+The real-world data are either the MNIST dataset, subdivided into the two classes of characters 0--4 and 5--9, or the CIFAR-10 dataset to distinguish between animals and vehicles.
 For impossible data, we randomize the labels of the training data.
 Our experiments are computationally heavy, so we generally use small sample sizes, from 2000 to 8000 examples.
+For comparison to the baselines, we used the whole MNIST dataset samples for a multi-class classification task to compare our results with the empirical baseline.
 The hypothesis space is the set of weight vectors for a neural network with ReLU activation functions constrained by a Gaussian prior distribution with $\sigma =5$.
 Neural network architectures are described in Section \ref{sec:net_arch} of the appendix.
 To approximately sample the weight vectors in the vicinity of the Gibbs posterior, we use ULA as in (\ref{Our LMC}) or SGLD \citep{welling2011bayesian} with constant step size $\eta $.
-To ensure reproducibility, we provide the code and experimental results in an anonymous repository at \url{https://anonymous.4open.science/r/Gibbs-Generalization-45F1}.

-\subsection{The loss function $\ell $}
+\subsection{The Loss Function $\ell $}

-Unless $\sigma$ is very small, which would prevent near-zero training errors for random labels, an unbounded loss function like binary cross-entropy entropy (BCE) would cause $\mathbb{E}_{h\sim G_{0}}\big[ \hat{L}( h)\big] =\mathbb{E}_{h\sim \pi}\big[ \hat{L}(h)\big] $ and therefore the first term in the summation of $\Gamma$ in \eqref{eq:gamma} to be very large.
-For this reason we use a bounded loss function $\ell $, either bounded binary cross-entropy as described in Appendix D of \cite{dziugaite2018data} or the savage loss \citep{masnadi2008design}.
-We compute bounds for the 0-1 loss, using the method described in Section \ref{Section secondary loss}.
+Most experiments were done with bounded loss functions $\ell $, either bounded binary cross-entropy as described in Appendix D of \cite{dziugaite2018data} or the Savage loss \citep{masnadi2008design}.
+As an unbounded loss function, we tried binary cross-entropy (BCE) (Section \ref{sec:unbounded_loss}), but with a smaller value of $\sigma$, so as to avoid excessive training errors for small values of $\beta$.
+We compute bounds for the 0-1 loss, using the method described in Section \ref{section PB for 01-loss}.

-\subsection{Approximating the ergodic mean}
+\subsection{Approximating the Ergodic Mean}